The problem we solve

 What teams ask us most.

 Early-alert tools hand you a risk score inferred from grades and log-ins, and a list of students to watch.
-First Six asks the student, gently, which of the five drivers is weighing on them, and shows it only in aggregate.
+First Six asks the student, gently, which of the five drivers is weighing on them, and shows the cohort view in aggregate with small groups suppressed.
 We surface the real reason rather than predicting a name.

 First Six is configured per cohort and connects to your single sign-on, so a pilot can run for one intake without a long integration project.